Atul9/shipcat/examples/README.md

 shipcat template webapp
 ```

-Diff the current kube yaml with what is on the server using an external diff tool (requires kubectl 1.13 or above)
+Diff the current kube yaml with what is on the server using an external diff tool (requires kubectl 1.13+)

 ```sh
 shipcat template webapp -s | KUBECTL_EXTERNAL_DIFF=meld  kubectl diff -f -